docker/community/README.md

 # Docker Community

 Welcome to the Docker Community repo!
 This repo aims to centralize content (HOW-TOs, scripts, slides, etc) curated by the Docker Team for the Docker Community.
-The main objective is to help members of the Docker community who share similar interests to learn from & collaborate with each other during Docker Meetups.
+The main objective is to help members of the Docker community who share similar interests to learn from & collaborate with each other during events.

 # Become an active member of the Docker Community

 [Sign up here](https://community.docker.com/registrations/groups/4316) to get involved as an active member of the Docker community!

 By joining this program you'll have the opportunity to become a more informed and engaged member of the Docker community.
 More specifically, benefits include:
-- Access to the Docker Community directory and chat channels
+- Access to the Docker Community directory and Slack channels
 - Latest product updates, release notes and curated resources: tutorials, hands-on labs, code samples, White papers, etc.
 - Targeted invites and promo codes for Docker events or events sponsored by Docker.
 - Priority access to beta programs